matthew-dean/jess-clr/IDEAS.md

 Maybe variables can be reactive / stateful?
 Such that changes to variables can be tracked into which functions need to be re-executed based on dependencies, which would then patch only certain sections of the CSS.

+The Jess runtime should be written in AssemblyScript, such that for in-browser use, the common language output could also be pre-compiled into WASM.
+(Is this tree-shakeable?)